 Rehabilitation is essential: After brain tumor surgery, rehabilitation is often a crucial part of recovery.
 It can include physical therapy to help regain strength and mobility, as well as occupational therapy to help with activities of daily living.

-Cognitive changes are possible: Depending on the tumour’s location and the surgery’s specifics, some people may experience changes in cognitive function after brain tumor surgery.
+Cognitive changes are possible: Depending on the tumor’s location and the surgery’s specifics, some people may experience changes in cognitive function after brain tumor surgery.
 It can include difficulty with memory, attention, or other thinking skills.
 However, many people can improve these skills with therapy and practice.

 Follow-up care is necessary: Even after successful brain tumor surgery, follow-up care is necessary to monitor for any potential recurrence or complications.
 It may include regular imaging tests, check-ups with a neurologist, or other types of monitoring.